 To achieve the goals of the project most efficiently, the landscape architect performs a site analysis and works with the interdisciplinary team to identify the soil types, existing hydrology vs proposed hydrology, existing reference vegetation, desired restoration vegetation types, site context, and habitat needs.
-See Section 830.06 Design for further discussion.
+See Restoration Design section for further discussion.

 Exhibit 1: SR 9 Lake Creek.
 Prior to restoration, the culvert was undersized and water was restricted.
-Postconstruction, stream is free to move through the culvert and buffers are restored with native plants.
+Post-construction, stream is free to move through the culvert and buffers are restored with native plants.